 —Are there rules to your diet that some arbitrary “expert” in some Facebook community made up and has handed down to you to follow?
 You are probably in a religion.

 —Does the posse you belong to intimidate, censor, block or delete questions, critical thinking or alternatives?
 You are probably in a religion since religion stifles individuality.

-These tenants, especially the squashing of individuality, are very common with internet fad diets (especially on Facebook) where people (some well-intended or are just confused) are in a perpetual state of jumping from one extreme diet to another and every time they change their diet, they are at war with “the other diet” whatever that may be.
+These tenants, especially the squashing of individuality and bioindividuality, are very common with internet fad diets (especially on Facebook) where people (some well-intended or are just confused) are in a perpetual state of jumping from one extreme diet to another and every time they change their diet, they are at war with “the other diet” whatever that may be.
 Instead of it being a legitimate individuated journey of self-discovery to find out what works and what doesn’t, it’s a vicious cycle that has little to do with learning and more to do with the need to feel a sense of belonging/sisterhood/brotherhood, the need for authority outside of us or the need to have someone else think for us, and the need to believe in something and often, the unwavering need for control for those who feel powerless in their daily lives.
 Food cults can also become a conduit for repressed rage in some of us.

 Those who are sincerely concerned about health know that the only authority is WITHIN and they just do their own thing without needing to create division, arguments, and hysteria revolved around what they eat or what others eat.
 We are so much more than food.
 And until we expand, open our Hearts and realize that we are SO much more than what we eat, we might be stuck inside these self-made prisons that need to fight over food.